rafamel/poseup/README.md

   <br />
 </div>

-If you come to find it useful, consider [starring the project](https://github.com/rafamel/poseup) and following [its author](https://github.com/rafamel) to show your ❤️
+If you find it useful, consider [starring the project](https://github.com/rafamel/poseup) 💪 and/or following [its author](https://github.com/rafamel) ❤️ -there's more on the way!

 ## Install